Table of Contents[Hide][Show]

 - Their muscle mass and tissue padding atrophy from lack of use.

-- The decrease in muscle mass increases pressure to the bony areas on their body.
+- The decrease in muscle mass adds pressure to the bony areas on their body.

 Prevention of pressure sores in dogs

-A simple technique is to buy an orthopedic dog bed.
-The mattresses on these beds are designed to stop the breakdown of skin by distributing a dog’s weight evenly over the surface.
+An easy way to solve the problem is with an orthopedic dog bed.
+Mattresses on these beds have advanced over the years and many today are designed to stop the breakdown of skin by distributing a dog’s weight evenly over the surface.

 A favorite solution I discovered was the use of compression sleeves for dogs.
 They fit over a dog’s front and hind legs.